jellyfish-tom/cursor-rules/README.md

 npm install --save-dev @jellyfish-tom/cursor-rules
 ```

-The package will automatically copy the `.cursor` directory to your project root after installation via the `postinstall` script.
+The package automatically copies the `.cursor` directory to your project root after installation via the `postinstall` script.

 ## Usage

-After installation, the `.cursor` directory will be available in your project root with all rules and commands.
-Cursor IDE will automatically pick up these rules.
+After installation, the `.cursor` directory is available in your project root with all rules and commands.
+Cursor IDE automatically picks up these rules.

 ## Updating Rules